-The pogromists are described by the media, randomly, as the "left-behind", "delinquents/traffickers", the "precarious/unemployed ...”
-In short, a mixture of the "declassed", "nihilists" and the simply frustrated without hope and without proletarian consciousness.
-For example we can report an event that occurred in 2008; in June that year nearly one hundred immigrant workers died, victims of pogroms perpetrated by armed gangs in the slums of Johannesburg.
-Groups equipped with knives and firearms appeared at nightfall in dilapidated neighbourhoods looking for "foreigners" and begin to strike, to kill, even burn alive the inhabitants and chase thousands more.
+So we see very clearly that the ANC leaders in power describe black African immigrants in words very similar to those of the extreme right.
+The behaviour of the South African regime is all the more absurd when we know that the entire working class is the targeted here, because it has been drawn from many sources, including under apartheid.
+As in 2008, the pogromists are described by the media, randomly, as the "left-behind", "delinquents/traffickers", the "precarious/unemployed ...”
+In short, a mixture of the "declassed", "nihilists" and the simply frustrated, without hope and without proletarian consciousness.
+The pogroms of September 2019 inevitably draw comparisons with 2008.
+In June that year nearly one hundred immigrant workers died, victims of pogroms perpetrated by armed gangs in the slums of Johannesburg.
+Groups equipped with knives and firearms appeared at nightfall in dilapidated neighbourhoods looking for "foreigners" and began to beat, to kill, even burn alive the inhabitants and chase thousands more.

 The first massacres took place in Alexandra, in a huge township (slum) located next to the business district of Johannesburg, the financial capital of South Africa.
 The xenophobic attacks spread gradually to the other localities of this region with the total indifference of the country’s authorities.
 Indeed, it took 15 days of killings for President Mbeki’s government to decide to react weakly (cynically in fact) by sending the police to intervene in certain areas while letting the massacres continue in others.
 Most of the victims were from neighbouring countries (Zimbabwe, Mozambique, Congo, etc.).
 There are nearly 8 million immigrants of whom 5 million are Zimbabweans who work (or search for work) in South Africa, particularly in arduous jobs such as mining.
 Meanwhile others live precariously by starting businesses to survive.
 But what is more inhumanely terrible in this pogrom is the fact that many victims were there because they were starving in their countries of origin, as in the case of the Zimbabwean survivor quoted by the weekly Courrier international: